ChrisBotos/Dynamic_Graphs_with_Pygame/README.md

 Otherwise, clone the GitHub repository.

 # Possible uses
-Right now the supported graphs that can be made are: histograms and line_graphs.
+Right now the supported graphs that can be made are: histograms, line_graphs and scatter plots.
 You may use the library's logic to add your own type of graphs as well!
 It is fairly easy just look at how the existing functions were made and do something similar.
 Attention!
 Pygame has limitations with displaying very small objects, take note of that and look at how the case of histogram bin width < 1 is handled.